jaclu/tmux-keybtest/README.md

 ## Other things

+In the tmux universe the keys for Insert is called `IC` and Delete is called `DC` so if those are spotted, the terminal is doing the right thing!

 If a key generates an unrecognized code, there is a high likelyhood the terminal will beep, so if in a public spot, mutung the sound might come in handy before running this.